anhp95/forest_attr_segment/README.md

 # forest_attr_segment

 **Update on 2022/10/02.
-Provide reclassification step to enhance the resolution of result image**
+Provide reclassification step to enhance the resolution of the result image (only for forest species)**

 ### TODO